Suspended Particulate Matter Definition – SPM and RSPM

 The Chief Pollution Control Officer of the Department of the Environment and Tourism has accepted monitoring results based on fall-out monitoring and has specified limits based on those applicable in the USA.

-The Department of Minerals and Energy, while applying strict occupational hygiene standards outlined in the requirements of the MHSA 1996, have on many occasions sanctioned DustWatch monitoring in line with the Chief Pollution Control officers requirements, especially when exported dust has become as issue.
+The Department of Minerals and Energy, while applying strict occupational hygiene standards outlined in the requirements of the MHSA 1996, has on many occasions sanctioned DustWatch monitoring in line with the Chief Pollution Control officers’ requirements, especially when exported dust has become an issue.

 The PM10 and PM 2.5 monitoring concentrated on by the American EPA has been specifically used to monitor urban populations and is not designed to assess potential import/export dust situations at a local level.

 In our opinion, no South African manufactured PM 10 or PM 2.5 units meet the EPA standards as outlined in the Federal Register 40 CFR parts 53 and 58.

 TWO, FOUR, AND MULTIPLE BUCKET DustWatch® UNITS

 We have already outlined both the twin and four bucket units manufactured at present as product units.

 While we are considering a six-bucket unit as a research unit we note that the entire unit has become exponentially larger and more expensive and we are already concerned that the overlap between buckets is likely to compromise the vector principle, further negating any advantages that further points may offer.

 Under such circumstances, we prefer to install two 4-bucket units with one monitoring the bisection directions effectively indicating 8 incoming wind directions.